cncf/techdocs/analyses/0012-TUF/implementation.md

   - Identify TUF user roles (personas)
   - Develop task-based material i.e How-tos for user roles
-  - Document TUF installation procedures on a separate page (At the moment, it's in the spec doc)
   - Develop quick start and contribution guides for new users

 - **Content maintainability and creation process**
-  - Rename the website repo to a recognizable name e.g _TUF-ReadTheDocs_ or similar
   - Add search functionality to the website to make it easier to find content
   - Identify maintainers for the website repo
   - Add labels to the website repo